hutchisonkim/embedded_pendulums/readme.md

     After each generator task is a validator task that checks the generated data against its schema.

+- ### Hot Reload DAG

+    Sensor tasks are used to monitor changes in the code files.
+When a change is detected, the downstream tasks get cleared, causing a partial rerun of the DAG.

 ## 📼 DAG Preview